nicksherefkin/slingshotdiviningrod/Pages/About.md

 - [Mike Rugnetta](https://rugnetta.com) is my internet intellectual idol.
 He produces prolifically, I consume consummately, and I am never disappointed.
 - [Andrew Gelman](https://statmodeling.stat.columbia.edu) has fostered an incredible community of scientists deeply concerned with the transparency, veracity, and inclusivity of science.
 This is a great place to see skepticism put to constructive use.
 - [Sorry Watch](https://sorrywatch.com) studies apologies from all over time and social space.
 Their writing has transformed how I think and feel about harm, moral responsibilities, and restorative justice.
-- [Eric Dennis](https://roundhouseblacksmith.com/musings/) muses about blacksmithing and the way making ties us to the material world.
+- [Eric Dennis](https://roundhouseblacksmith.com/musings/) muses about blacksmithing and the relationships between creativity and the material world.

 Slingshot Divining Rod is hosted on Blot.im.